yuanpaner/fs/note.md

 I think I got it.
 <br>FYI.
 I use fs_ref.x to try that, and it shows, using "../filename", although I think it a little weird.
 In my opinion, the file in the virtual disk is an independent new file unrelated to the copied one, and we should remove the absolute path included in the filename.
 But for this assignment I think it understandable to keep it, for testing conveniently.</br>
+piazza @499 answered by Joël
+Whatever filename is received by fs_create() is the correct filename that your library should use.

 15-char name, added, pass
 16-char name, unable to added, pass
 name with space,  added,  pass

 - [X] info, ls
 - [ ] what is script
-piazza
+piazza @ 498
+The "script" subcommand is used by the grading script to test your code.
+It isn't meant for you to use (unless you can figure out how to reverse-engineer it!).

+Everything that this script subcommand does can be reproduced by coding your own testers.

 - [ ] read with cat
 - [ ] read with offset? multiple read?
 Each has an independent offset.